Vectorworks/developer-scripting/Function Reference/Functions/Str2Num.md

 |s|STRING|Source string.|

 ## Remarks
-[[User:CBM-c-|_c_]] (2017.11.18): Please be careful with overriding standard routines.
+\_c\_ (2017.11.18): Please be careful with overriding standard routines.
 I change the name of this routine into MyStr2Num.
 Thus it won't override the standard Str2Num.

 Author unknown, changed so that it doesn't override the standard routine:
 ```pascal